 Consumers praise both the quality and functionality of this unique tie rack that stores ties upright but swivels out to make them accessible.
 It gets top marks for durability and keeping ties secure.
-It also has a space-saving design that we love.

 Instructions could be more clear.
 Not ideal for men with a very large tie collection.

 Some guys love neckties, and some hate them.
 Regardless of how you feel about these fashion flourishes, chances are good you own a bunch of them.
-And whether it’s for your daily work attire or a rare special occasion, when the time comes to pick one out, they never seem to be organized how you need them to be.
+Whether it’s for your daily work attire or a rare special occasion, when the time comes to pick one out, they never seem to be organized how you need them to be.
 That’s why it’s important to have a tie rack to hold your cravats.

 A man with ties but without a tie rack is a man with a mess on his hands.
 Ties tangled on a closet floor look like a den of snakes.
 Assuming you can even coax one out of the knot, a rumpled tie isn’t really going to smartly finish off your look, now is it?